 How to fix it

-Step 1: Move the succulent to a location with plenty of indirect sunlight.
-Most succulents need about 6 hours of light a day but be careful with direct sunlight, which can burn the leaves.
+Step 1: Move the succulent to a spot that gets a decent amount of indirect sunlight.
+Most succulents need about 6 hours of light a day.
+But be careful with direct sunlight as it can burn the leaves.

-Step 2: If you’re growing your succulent indoors, consider adding a grow light.
-This can help prevent leggy growth and keep your plant looking its best, especially during the darker winter months.
+Step 2: If you’re growing your succulent indoors then a grow light can help.
+It will stop it from getting leggy and keeping the plant looking good, especially during the darker winter months.

 How to fix it

 Step 1: Choose a pot that’s about an inch or two wider than the current one.
-It should have drainage holes to prevent water buildup.
+It should have drainage holes so the water doesn’t build up.

-Step 2: Use a cactus or succulent mix, which provides the perfect balance of nutrients and drainage.
-If you can’t find succulent-specific soil, mix regular potting soil with sand and perlite.
+Step 2: Use a cactus or succulent mix as it will give your succulent all the nutrients it needs and help with drainage.
+If you can’t get a mix that is specific for succulents then a regular potting mix mixed with sand and perlite will also work.

-Step 3: Once repotted, allow your succulent to settle in without watering for a few days, especially if you’ve pruned the roots.
+Step 3: Once you’ve repotted your succulent pet it settle for a few days before you water it again.
+This is even more important if you’ve pruned its roots.

 5. Deal with Pests